Re: User who asked for a hacker to help him hack Weibo. (this is apart from the obvious COVID-19 question)

 There are young people crying out for universal change in their government, with little outside voice.
 How small minded of you.
 It’s just shocking.
 There’s no justice without mercy.

-I’m speaking of that which I know, after a decade studying the country and its people.
 I want to know why Reddit just reacted rather than reasoned through what was happening in the world and meted out a less nuclear option in its punishment.

 I am not advocating buying people off to crash Weibo, nor am I searching for a hacker to do so, nor would I ever do so, but some will, and in China all bets are off.
 Be messengers of freedom, democracy, and the rule of law, not tools of the Chinese government.